OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 ================================================================================

-Although OpenNebula has been designed and developed to be easy to adapt to specific use cases and processes, and perform fine-tuning of multiple aspects, OpenNebula brings a pre-defined model for cloud provisioning and consumption.
+Although OpenNebula has been designed and developed to be easy to adapt to each individual company use case and processes, and perform fine-tuning of multiple aspects, OpenNebula brings a pre-defined model for cloud provisioning and consumption.
 The OpenNebula model is a result of our collaboration with our user community duting the last years.

 The Infrastructure Perspective